inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Today's weirdness is tomorrow's reason why.
 		-- Hunter S. Thompson
 I was at this restaurant.
 The sign said "Breakfast Anytime."
-So I ordered French Toast in the Rennaissance.
+So I orred French Toast in the Rennaissance.
 		-- Steven Wright
 On our campus the UNIX system has proved to be not only an effective software tool, but an agent of technical and social change within the University.